Wilf Auty: Background

 Wilf Auty's birth was registered in Dewsbury district, West Riding of Yorkshire, England.
 He was a pupil at Mill Hill School, London, aged 17 he joined his father's textile company; Joseph Auty & Co, Clerk Green, Batley.

 He was first elected to Batley Town Council in 1910, he served as a Councillor until 1922 when, within the space of 5 weeks, the deaths occurred of both his younger brother Joseph Speight Auty (13 January 1884 – 27 March 1922 (aged 38)), and his father, also Joseph (23 July 1847 – 2 May 1922 (aged 74)), which prompted Wilf Auty's retirement from Batley Town Council.
 Following his father's death, aged 41 he became the chairman of the textile company founded by his father, he served on the committee, and he was the chairman, of the Batley and Birstall Chamber of Commerce, he returned to Batley Town Council in 1941, and he was the Mayor of Batley twice; in 1943 and 1944, his father having been Mayor in 1892-83, and his older sister, Margaret Grace Auty, being Mayoress during the 1919-20 mayoralty of her husband, Herbert North.
 Wilf Auty was the president of the Batley Liberal Association, he was the Vice-President of the Batley Temperance Society, he was the Secretary of the National Commercial Temperance League, he was the President of the Batley Amateur Thespian Society, he was a Director of Batley rugby league club in the 1940s up to the time of his death in 1951, and also a past Vice-President, and member of the then Committee prior to the club becoming a limited company in 1922, but never held office as President or Chairman of the club, as incorrectly stated in the 'A Ton Full Of Memories' book published in 1986.
-He died aged 69 at his home; "Dryfield House", 207 Healey Lane, Batley, his death was registered in Spen Valley district, West Riding of Yorkshire, and his funeral service was held Hanover Street Congregational Church, Batley at 11:00am on Monday 19 February 1951.
+He died aged 69 at his home; "Dryfield House", 207 Healey Lane, Batley, and his funeral service was held at Hanover Street Congregational Church, Batley on Monday 19 February 1951.

 The Auty name will always be forever synonymous with Batley's Mount Pleasant ground as a company was formed to raise the sum to buy it, helped greatly by his father Alderman Joseph Auty, who agreed to donate money on the basis that no intoxicating liquor ever be sold at the ground.
 Wilf Auty was as keen in cricket as in any other form of sport, and he gained many honours, being the possessor of five Heavy Woollen Cup winners medals.
 He captained both Batley and Birstall cup winning teams, and his interest in both clubs led to him being termed a liaison between Batley and Birstall.
 He was president of the Heavy Woollen Cricket Cup Competition and practically left his bed to be present at Savile Town at the last final before his death to present the cup to Morley who had defeated Batley.
 He was also the district representative in the Yorkshire County Committee.